-SPX Corporation is a supplier of highly engineered products and technologies, holding leadership positions in the HVAC, detection and measurement, and engineered solutions markets.
-Based in Charlotte, North Carolina, SPX Corporation had approximately $1.5 billion in annual revenue in 2016 and more than 5,000 employees in about 15 countries.
+SPX Technologies is a supplier of highly engineered products and technologies, holding leadership positions in the HVAC and detection and measurement markets.
+Based in Charlotte, North Carolina, SPX Technologies had over 1.7 billion in annual revenue in 2023 and approximately 4,100 employees in 15 countries.
 HVAC solutions offered by our businesses include package cooling towers, residential and commercial boilers, comfort heating, and ventilation products.
 Our detection and measurement product lines encompass underground pipe and cable locators and inspection equipment, fare collection systems, communication technologies, and specialty lighting.
-Within our engineered solutions platform, we are a leading manufacturer of medium and large power transformers, as well as process cooling equipment and heat exchangers.

 We comply with the tax law and practice in all of the territories in which we operate, including the UK.
 Compliance for us means paying the right amount of tax in the right place at the right time, and involves disclosing all relevant facts and circumstances to the tax authorities, claiming reliefs and incentives where available, and operating in-line with our commitment to this strategy.

-The publication of this strategy statement is regarded as satisfying the statutory obligation under Para 16(2), Schedule 19, Finance Act 2016 for SPX Corporation and subsidiaries.
+The publication of this strategy statement is regarded as satisfying the statutory obligation under Para 16(2), Schedule 19, Finance Act 2016 for SPX Technologies and subsidiaries.

 Responsibility for tax governance and strategy lies with the Chief Financial Officer, with oversight of the Board of Directors and the Audit Committee.